NIASC/PROM_PREM_Collector_App/README.md

 ## Writing your own implementation
 __Note: This software is still in early development so it is discouraged to implement your own implementation at this time.__
 Your implementation must implement all of the interfaces located in _src/implement/_ in order to work.
-Currently all of the error and information messages that are presented to the user are stored in the database but are loaded based on the name of the message (which is also stored in the database).
-If you write your own database implementation you may receive errors when the program tries to load messages from the database.
+### Known implementation-specific issues
+* Error and information messages are called by their name or code as they are defined in the MySQL database.